justinwlin/Runpod-SSH-Password/README.md

 ### What it does
 1. Installs SSH server if not present
+2. Detects current user (supports both root and non-root users)
+3. Checks if password already exists and prompts to keep or replace
-2. Enables root login with password
+4. Enables password authentication for SSH
-3. Sets custom root password
-4. Creates connection scripts in `/workspace/`
+5. Creates connection scripts with rsync examples in `/workspace/`

+**Features:**
+- **User detection**: Automatically works with current user (no root assumption)
+- **Password preservation**: Won't overwrite existing passwords unless you choose to
+- **rsync examples**: Connection scripts include rsync commands for efficient transfers

 **Example Output:**
 ```
+Detected user: root
+Password already exists for user root
+Do you want to:
+  1) Keep existing password (just enable SSH)
+  2) Set a new password (will replace existing)
+Enter choice (1/2): 1

 Setup Completed Successfully!
-You can now connect using: ssh root@69.30.85.203 -p 22119
+Connect using: ssh root@69.30.85.203 -p 22119
+User: root
-Password: helloworld
+Password: <existing password>
 ```

 ---

 ## File Transfer Tool

-Interactive tool for copying files/folders between RunPod instances when you need to migrate data (e.g., when your pod gets stuck with zero GPUs or you need to move to a different instance).
+Interactive tool for copying files/folders between RunPod instances using **rsync** when you need to migrate data (e.g., when your pod gets stuck with zero GPUs or you need to move to a different instance).

+**Why rsync?**
+- **Faster**: Compression during transfer
+- **Resume capable**: Can resume interrupted transfers
+- **Progress tracking**: Real-time transfer statistics
+- **Efficient**: Only transfers differences for repeated transfers

 ## Complete Migration Workflow